 Reproduction: Gray whales reach sexual maturity at eight or nine years.
-Mating is mostly confined to Magdalena Bay, San Ignacio Lagoon and Scammon’s Lagoon along the west coast of Baja California, though it sometimes occurs along the southern part of the migration route.
+Mating is mostly confined to Magdalena Bay, San Ignacio Lagoon and Scammon’s Lagoon along the west coast of Baja California, though it often occurs along the southern part of the migration route as well.
 A female gives birth to a single calf only once in two years, after a 12-13 month gestation period.
 Most gray whales give birth in the lagoons of Baja California, although some give birth while traveling south along the Southern California coast.
 Like other cetaceans, the young are born underwater and are able to swim immediately.
 The calves depend on a diet of rich milk for at least six months.
 They are weaned at seven to eight months, though young whales may stay with their mothers for an additional year.

 Diet: The gray whale is a baleen whale.
-Instead of teeth, a gray whale has 260-360 plates of baleen (made of keratin—the same material as your nails and hair) hanging down from its upper jaw.
+Instead of teeth, a gray whale has 260 to 360 plates of baleen (made of keratin—the same material as your nails and hair) hanging down from its upper jaw.
 Gray whales obtain most of their food during the summer months in the Arctic.
-Their diet consists mainly of bottom-dwelling amphipods (shrimp-like crustaceans) and other crustaceans, along with some mollusks and other invertebrates.
+A small population of gray whales remain a little farther south, and feed off the coasts from Northern California to Kodiak Island, Alaska.
+The gray whales diet consists mainly of bottom-dwelling amphipods (shrimp-like crustaceans) and other crustaceans, along with some mollusks and other invertebrates.
 To feed, a gray whale typically rolls on its side and suctions in mouthfuls of mud, containing large concentrations of prey, and then strains out the water and mud through their baleen.
-When in their southern breeding grounds, the whales mostly fast, although they are known to snack on sardines and amphipods along the way.
+When in their southern breeding grounds, the whales mostly fast, although they are known to snack on amphipods along the way.

 Predators: Orcas (killer whales) and humans.